 If you are interested in a much shorter trail that is more leisurely and takes less time to complete, you will enjoy taking a bike ride down the Gatlinburg Trail.
 This trail is only 1.9 miles long, and is one-way.
 It is near to Sugarlands Visitor Center just outside of downtown Gatlinburg.
 As you travel down this trail, you will be biking alongside the Little Pigeon River, and you will also find remains of older foundations and chimneys from earlier settlements in the area.
 This Smoky Mountains National Park biking trail is a great place to view some of the wonderful history the area has to offer.
 Automobiles are not allowed on the Gatlinburg Trail, but the trail is open to walkers, joggers and pets.
 In fact, it’s one of only 2 pet friendly trails in the national park!

 Like the Gatlinburg Trail, the Oconaluftee River Trail is also prohibited for automobiles, but permits its use for walkers, joggers and pets.
 The main sight to see when traveling this trail is the Oconaluftee River, which is where the trail gets its name.
 You will have many opportunities to see the beauty of the river while biking on the trail.
 It is 1.5 miles long, one-way, from the Oconaluftee Visitor Center, and is mostly flat for easy travel.
 When riding on this path, you also have the chance to see some of the beautiful wildlife hidden within the Oconaluftee forest.
 This path is great for families with children, and those who are interested in a slow stroll through the park.
 Other than the Gatlinburg trail, this is the only other Smoky Mountains National Park biking trail that is pet friendly!

-Click here for a park map and the best guide for your tour of Great Smoky Mountains National Park.
+Also see our map and vacation guide for a park map and the best guide for your tour of Great Smoky Mountains National Park.